-By planning for the post-Brexit privacy climate you can reduce chances of litigation, fines and reputational damage after running your business practices through privacy experts.
+By planning for the post-Brexit privacy climate.
+You can reduce chances of litigation, fines and reputational damage after running your business practices through privacy experts.
 You can identify your current gaps and mitigate any risks to reduce any threats to the bare minimum.
 More on how you can do so is covered towards the end of this article.

-Leaving the EU: Are transfers still permissible?
+Leaving the EU: Are transfers still permissible? (data protection)

 As of the 31st of January, 2020 standard data transfers between businesses were permissible for the time being without being subject to any additional safeguards.

-This will change as the transition period comes to an end in 2021, in which the UK will become a third country and be treated as such.
+This will change as the transition period comes to an end in 2021, in which the UK will become a third country and treat as such.
 At the end of the transition agreement, which is about a month from now, the UK will be granted an adequacy decision following the European Commission’s assessment of the data protection framework in the UK.

-Article 46 of the GDPR requires that in order to proceed with an agreement, either party needs to adhere to the standard contractual clauses within the agreement that establish binding mechanisms that allow for the enforcement or binding corporate rules under Article 47 of the GDPR which are subject to the approval by national regulators.
+Article 46 of the GDPR requires that in order to proceed with an agreement.
+Either party needs to adhere to the standard contractual clauses within the agreement.
+That establish binding mechanisms that allow for the enforcement or binding corporate rules under Article 47 of the GDPR.
+Which are subject to the approval by national regulators.

 What other regulatory obligations will UK businesses have to commit to?
+(Data protection)

 What is the status in relation to non-EU countries who have been granted adequacy decisions and transfers between them and the UK?

-With regard to transfers outside of the UK, the Data Protection Act 2018 is fairly vague beyond its references to conducting a GDPR audit and transfers for intelligence services and law enforcement purposes.
-However, given the references to the GDPR, it is fair to assume that the circumstances for transfers outside the UK will remain subject to the same safeguards provided under Article 46 & 47 of the GDPR.
+With regard to transfers outside of the UK, the Data Protection Act 2018 is fairly vague beyond its references to conducting a GDPR audit.
+And transfers for intelligence services and law enforcement purposes.
+However, given the references to the GDPR.
+It is fair to assume that the circumstances for transfers outside the UK will remain subject to the same safeguards provided under Article 46 & 47 of the GDPR.

-Also, for companies that are processing data in the UK but lack the formal presence in the country, they will be requiring a UK representative in accordance with the guidance provided by the ICO.
+Also, for companies that are processing data in the UK but lack the formal presence in the country.
+They will be requiring a UK representative in accordance with the guidance provided by the ICO.